 At The Ramsey Academy, students engage in a broad and balanced, high quality curriculum which includes core, foundation and creative subjects.

 In Years 7 to 9 students have the opportunity to develop a variety of skills and knowledge through a wide range of academic and practical subjects.
-Students in Year 9 begin to study GCSE course content, although the options process does not take place until midway through the year.
+Students in Year 9 begin to study GCSE course content and skills, although the options process does not take place until midway through the year.
 This allows students to experience the expectations and demands of GCSE courses and helps to inform their final choices whilst maintaining a broad curriculum.

 Our curriculum is supported by various activities in which personal learning and thinking skills are highlighted; aiming to develop students’ independent, creative, reflective and collaborative learning.